 Spotting symptoms for type 1 can be easier than the other types because they can develop over a few weeks or months and can be severe.
 However, type 2 diabetes can be almost undetectable in some individuals.
 Symptoms can develop over years and can go unnoticed.

 Prediabetes can be reversed and type 2 can be prevented with weight loss and lifestyle changes.
 This is why it’s important to know your risks and ask your physician about taking a blood sugar test.

 While weight is one risk factor, there are several others to consider.
 Other risk factors include activity level, age, family history and race.
 Even those classified as “overweight,” rather than “obese” are at risk for diabetes.
 Losing just 5-7% body weight and being active for 30 minutes, five times a week can dramatically lower your chances of developing type 2 diabetes.

-Those over the age of 45 are at a larger risk for diabetes.
+Those over the age of 45 are at a higher risk for diabetes.
 In addition to age, family history and race are risk factors.
 If a close family member had type 1 you are at risk for developing type 1.
 If your mother had gestational diabetes, you are at risk of developing diabetes.
-Those that are African American, Hispanic/Latino, Native American are at a higher risk.
+Those who are African American, Hispanic/Latino or Native American are at a higher risk.

 There is no cure for diabetes.
 Insulin helps control glucose levels.
 High blood glucose levels over an extended period of time can lead to serious health issues.

 Myth 6: Having diabetes is going to ruin my life